voxel51/platform-sdk/examples/platform-demo/README.md

 provides a `test-platform` script that you can use to perform such tests.
 Type `test-plaform -h` to learn more about the script.

-To test your analytic locally, first download a test video to work with:
+To test your image locally, first download a test video to work with:

 ```shell
 mkdir -p data